Chasing the Flood

 Analysis of flood waters on the Darling River

-The online map has markers every km starting from 0 at the confluence where the Darling meets the Murray.
+The following map has distance markers for every km starting from 0 at the confluence where the Darling meets the Murray.
 At the Culgoa and Barwon confluence these separate out marking both the Culgoa to Condmine and Barwon to Macintyre systems to their respective sources.

 Zoom in to see all of these markers.
 These do not correlate with any existing numbering system on the river.